-7.2.5 Baxalta HyQvia Pregnancy Registry 161301
+7.2.5 Baxalta HYQVIA Pregnancy Registry 161301

-Pregnancy Registry to collect Long-Term Safety Data from Women treated with HyQvia
+Pregnancy Registry to collect Long-Term Safety Data from Women treated with HYQVIA (Immune Globulin (Human) 10% with rHuPH20)

-This study is a non-interventional, prospective, uncontrolled, two-arm, open-label, multicenter, post-authorization pregnancy registry.
-Subjects who received HyQvia prior to the study and at enrollment receive a licensed human normal immunoglobulin other than HyQvia or an alternative treatment will be assigned to Study Arm 1 (Alternative Product Arm); subjects in countries, where HyQvia treatment during pregnancy is not indicated, should be enrolled in this arm.
+This study is a non-interventional, prospective, uncontrolled, two-arm, open-label, multicenter post-authorization pregnancy registry.
+Subjects who prior to the study received HyQvia and at enrollment receive a licensed human normal immunoglobulin other than HyQvia or an alternative treatment during the study will be assigned to Study Arm 1 (Alternative Product Arm); subjects in countries where HyQvia treatment during pregnancy is not indicated should be enrolled in this arm.
 Subjects who continue treatment with HyQvia during pregnancy will be followed in Study Arm 2 (HyQvia Arm).

 The study is conducted in the European Economic Area, North America, and other countries where the product is licensed, as needed.
-This pregnancy registry with regular assessment of anti-rHuPH20 antibodies was a commitment to the Committee for Medicinal Products for Human Use (CHMP) and the Food and Drug Administration (FDA) in the course of the HyQvia Marketing Authorization Procedure.
-Further data shall be collected to evaluate safety of women who become pregnant during or after treatment with HyQvia as well as the physical and neurological development of the infant during the first 2 years of life.
+This pregnancy registry with regular assessment of antibodies against rHuPH20 was a commitment to the Committee for Medicinal Products for Human Use (CHMP) and the Food and Drug Administration (FDA) in the course of the HYQVIA Marketing Authorization Procedure.
+Further data shall be collected to evaluate safety of women who become pregnant during or after treatment with HYQVIA as well as the physical and neurological development of the infant during the first 2 years of life.

-The primary objective is to collect and assess clinical safety data regarding the possible effects of HyQvia on the course and outcome of the pregnancy, and on the growth and development of the fetus/infant.
+The primary objective is to collect and assess clinical safety data regarding the possible effects of HYQVIA on the course and outcome of the pregnancy, and on the growth and development of the fetus/infant.
 The secondary objectives are to collect any laboratory safety data and additional safety assessments obtained during the clinical management of the pregnancy or in the evaluation of the fetus in utero and the infant post partum.

 In this registry pregnant women ever treated with HyQvia will be enrolled.
 In the EU the therapeutic indications for HyQvia are Primary Immunodeficiency Diseases (PIDD), Chronic Lymphocytic Leukemia (CLL), and Myeloma; in the USA HyQvia is licensed for the treatment of PIDD.
 Licensure in other countries will follow.
-Although the target population consists mainly of women treated for the approved indications in the respective country, any woman who becomes pregnant after being exposed to HyQvia will be encouraged to participate in the registry.
+Although the target population consists mainly of women treated for the approved indications in the respective country, any woman who becomes pregnant after being exposed to HYQVIA will be encouraged to participate in the registry.

-Visits to the investigator and all other medical care are performed as is standard for the site and for the subject's healthcare.
-In addition, however, the subject is requested to have additional blood samples drawn at the time of routine laboratory assessments approximately every 3 months, but no more often than 4 times a year, for the measurement of anti-rHuPH20 antibodies.
+Visits to the investigator (for example immunologist) and all other medical care will be performed as is standard for the site and for the subject's healthcare.
+However, the pregnant subject will be invited to return approximately every 3 months to the site for blood samples to be taken to assess antibodies against rHuPH20, as requested by the CHMP and the FDA.

 As soon as the patient becomes aware of the pregnancy, she should inform the treating physician.
-According to her treatment (see Section 9.1), the subject enters the study in one of the following 2 Study Arms:
+According to her treatment, the subject enters the study in one of the following 2 Study Arms: